chemudupatiks/ScalableOCR/README.md

-# ScalableOCR
+# CSCI 5253 Final project: Scalable OCR

-Scalable OCR application using Flask, Docker, Kubernetes, Redis, RabbitMQ, and Tesseract on Google Cloud
+Need to still write this